 June 30 2025: Deadline to submit H-1B petitions under the regular lottery.

-October 1 2025: The beneficiaries of approved H-1B petitions can work as H-1B employees.
+October 1 2026: The beneficiaries of approved H-1B petitions can work as H-1B employees as of this date.

 2. Part-Time Work